kyma-project/community/sig-and-wg/sig-core/README.md

 # Core Special Interest Group

 The purpose of this group is to:
-* publicly represent Kyma
+* Publicly represent Kyma
-* facilitate the collaboration with external contributors
+* Facilitate the collaboration with external contributors

 ## Responsibilities